Results on the regularity of square-free monomial ideals: A packing bound on regularity

-Since the star at each vertex in $\sigma$ is nondegenerate, we get a maximal center-separated star packing $\mathcal{P}$ with $\zeta_{\mathcal{P}}=\vert\sigma\vert+\ell$, and so $\reg(R/I)\leq\zeta_{\mathcal{P}}\leq\zeta(G)$.\end{proof} \begin{rem} The parameter $\zeta(G)$ is clearly at most the parameter $a'(G)$ used in \cite[Theorem 2.1]{Moradi/Kiani:2010}; and Theorem \ref{intro.thml.packing} does not require vertex-decomposability, as their result does.\end{rem} \begin{example} It is instructive to examine the graph $G$ pictured in Figure \ref{fig:PackingExample}.
+\end{proof} \begin{rem} The parameter $\zeta(G)$ is clearly at most the parameter $a'(G)$ used in \cite[Theorem 2.1]{Moradi/Kiani:2010}; and Theorem \ref{intro.thml.packing} does not require vertex-decomposability, as their result does.\end{rem} \begin{example} It is instructive to examine the graph $G$ pictured in Figure \ref{fig:PackingExample}.
 Because $G$ is chordal, $\reg(R/I)=\indmatch(G)=2$ \cite[Corollary 1.7]{Ha/VanTuyl:2008}.
 Our star-packing invariant $\zeta(G)$ is 2 for this graph, achieved by taking the star at $u$ (leaving an isolated edge).
 Thus, $\zeta(G)=\reg(R/I)$ here.
 We remark that this example shows that the minimax version of $\zeta(G)$ (i.e., minimum size of a maximal star packing, plus the number of leftover edges) will not bound regularity, as taking a star at $w$ will show.

 The bound from Theorem \ref{thm:WeakPackingBound} is on the other hand 3, as can be achieved by taking all the vertices of degree 1.
 Since the independence number $\alpha(G)$ is also 3, and since $\reg(R/I)$ is obviously at most $\alpha(G)$, the latter bound is in this case trivial.
 There are situations where the bound from Theorem \ref{thm:WeakPackingBound} is nontrivial: for example, if we expand $G$ by adding a pendant at $v$, then the resulting graph $K$ still has bound from Theorem \ref{thm:WeakPackingBound} equal to $3$, although $\alpha(K)=4$. \end{example}